matheus-artero/django-revision/README.md

 # Tusker

-A simple django project to refresh my knowledges in django, mysql and docker containers.
+A simple django todo list project to refresh my knowledges in django, mysql and docker containers.

 ## How to execute it